 The 2019 work program is budgeted at \$2.1 million.
+The program includes field work to inform a more indepth analysis of options identified in late 2018 and early 2019 to lower capital and operating costs associated with the 133ktpa development scenario.
+This combined field and study work is focused on lowering the capital and operating costs associated with key infrastructure and access options, mine development and sequencing alternatives, and tailings management facility options.

-The program includes a field program and completion of a more in-depth conceptual study to confirm the identified 133ktpa scenario to lower capital and operating costs, infrastructure and further define access options and assembling a management team for the Schaft Creek project.
-Other activities include geotechnical investigations, collection of baseline environmental data, infrastructure activities and ongoing engagement with the Tahltan Nation.
+A study team has been assembled, contractors have been retained and the work is underway.
+Other activities include geotechnical investigations, continued collection of baseline environmental data, camp maintenance and protection work, and ongoing engagement with the Tahltan Nation.